-Also known as “musculoskeletal physiotherapy”, orthopaedic physiotherapy is concerned with the disorders of the bones, muscles and their related structures, namely the joints, ligaments and tendons.
+Also known as “musculoskeletal physiotherapy”, orthopaedic physiotherapy is concerned with the disorders of the bones, muscles and their related structures (joints, ligaments and tendons).
+An injury to the musculoskeletal system may cause pain, limited functional mobility, and loss of strength or range of motion.
+These impairments may prevent one from working optimally.

 Conditions commonly treated in orthopaedic physiotherapy are: